kevinychen/sanguosha/README.md

 ## Quickstart

-Running this game requires npm v6+ and NodeJS v12+.

 Run:

-    npm install
+    yarn install
-    npm run build   # build assets
+    yarn build   # build assets
-    npm run server  # start the server
+    yarn server  # start the server

 Then go to http://localhost:8098.

 ## Development

-- First run `npm install` once.
+- First run `yarn install` once.
-- To run a game client-side only, run `npm run start`.
-To run with the server, run `npm run server` and `npm run client` in two different consoles.
+- To run a game client-side only, run `yarn start`.
+To run with the server, run `yarn server` and `yarn client` in two different consoles.
 - Go to http://localhost:3000.

 ## Credits